-2017 Gear & Products From Vegas SHOT Show - Gray's Sporting Journal
+2017 Gear & Products From Vegas SHOT Show

 2) SOG Knives – SYNC II (Bead Blasted)

 The functionality of a multi-tool is useless if you don’t have it on hand when you need it.
 The Syncs are multi-tools designed to be easily worn with the detachable base as a belt buckle or simply clipped on a pack strap or boot.
 That way, anywhere you go, your multi-tool is there with you.
-THE SYNC II COMES WITH with a selection of frequently used components that are available at a moment’s notice to save the day anytime and anywhere.
+THE SYNC II comes with a selection of frequently used components that are available at a moment’s notice to save the day anytime and anywhere.

-3) Flambeau (MAD Calls) – Double Standard Turkey Call
+3) Flambeau (MAD Calls) – Double Standard turkey call

 This slick new turkey call from Flambeau Outdoors is appropriately titled the “Double Standard” for it’s dual capabilities as a cherry wood box call and a slate call–which is built into the bottom.
 A handy and innovative tool for the minimalist turkey hunter who wants more from his or her gear.